cvickery/wrap_text/README.md

 A Nova extension that wraps lines of text to a specified width while preserving indentation.

+I use this to make HTML paragraphs easier to read while editing the code.

 ## Features

 - Wraps text to configurable line width (default 100 characters)